Sanskarsahu17/HireVision/readme.md

 # HireVision

 HireVision is a next-generation AI-driven interview platform that redefines modern hiring by offering fully automated, intelligent candidate assessments.
-It flawlessly merges real-time speech transcription, facial emotion detection, behavioral analytics, and automated video interviews to deliver a faster, smarter, and completely unbiased recruitment experience.
+It is an AI-driven recruitment assistant that streamlines the hiring process by parsing resumes, extracting key information, and conducting preliminary virtual interviews with candidates.
+The system evaluates candidate responses, giving recruiters a data-backed shortlisting process — saving time, improving accuracy, and enabling smarter hiring decisions.

 ---